 Getting Started with CCP

-School districts will host CCP Information Nights annually, between October and February.
-Check with your school counselor for dates/times – or recordings of the information!
-Important rules and regulations as well as benefits and risks will be covered during these meetings.
+CCP Information Nights are held annually between October and February by your school district or Educational Service Center.
+Check with your school counselor for the date or a recording of the information!
+Important rules and regulations, and benefits and risks will be covered during these meetings.
 High Schools will invite colleges to attend and be available for questions.

 For Public School Students: The annual deadline to submit your Intent to Participate form is April 1st.
 See your school counselor for a copy of/to turn in your Intent Form.
 If you miss this annual deadline, please contact your high school directly.